 My real word to you this morning, is treat Brother Ass kindly.
 Do not beat him, make sure he is properly fed, and that he gets plenty of exercise; because he bears both you and Almighty God.

-If we mistreat him and he becomes lame, or sick, or God forbid dies long before his time, then not only do we feel the pain, but so does the God who dwells in us.
+If we mistreat him and he becomes lame, or sick, or God forbid dies long before his time, then not only do we feel the pain, but so does the Holy Spirit who dwells in us.
 Jesus has just lost a pair of hands that should still be doing His work in the world.

 Love your neighbour as yourself.

 If you do not take good care of yourself, of Brother Ass, love him and treat him kindly, you cannot fend for your neighbour either.
-He will have to look after you.
+He will have to look after you instead.
 What is more, donkeys have been known to turn around to bite their masters when they have been ill-treated.

-I believe our lives would be quite different if we went about our day very conscious that our bodies are the temple of God.
-That He indwells us each moment of the day and the night, and that Brother Ass not only bears us, but he is also the temple of the Holy Spirit.
+I believe our lives would be quite different if we went about our day very conscious that our bodies are the temples of God.
+He indwells us each moment of the day and the night, and that Brother Ass not only bears us, but he is also the temple of the Holy Spirit.

 In what we eat and drink, in everything we do, what we think and dream about, let us not defile the temple of God.
 Take good care of Brother Ass, and he will look after you.